-Several factors relating to the laser source are critical and common to these Holographic applications.
+Several factors relating to the laser source are critical for ensuring high resolution holographic images and measurements.

 As with standard photography, the creation of a holographic image requires an exposure time, which is dependent on the sensitivity of the recording media and the amount of light that is available.
 Higher power laser outputs offer shorter exposure times and larger fields of view.